 The vast majority of our properties are leased to unrated tenants whose credit is evaluated through our internal underwriting and credit analysis.
 Substantially all of our tenants are required to provide financial information to us periodically or, in some instances, at our request.
-As of December 31, 2023, leases contributing 98.8% of our annualized base rent required tenants to provide us with specified unit-level financial information and leases contributing 98.8% of our annualized base rent required base rent required tenants to provide us with specified us with corporate-level financial information.
+As of December 31, 2023, leases contributing 98.8% of our annualized base rent required tenants to provide us with specified unit-level financial information and leases contributing 98.8% of our annualized base rent required tenants to provide us with corporate-level financial information.